SkieAdmin/ExpoMate-UI/README.md

 1. Click **🔧 Run Prebuild** button
 2. Wait for the prebuild process to complete
+3. ExpoMate will automatically create `local.properties` with your Android SDK path
-3. A success message will appear when finished
+4. A success message will appear when finished

 ### Step 3: Choose Build Type (Optional)